 SEO (Search Engine Optimization) is a key factor that every successful website owner needs to keep in mind these days.
 Good SEO will help your content and website as a whole show up more often and before your competitors in search results.
 Most websites rely heavily on traffic from search engines to grow, so SEO is something that all webmasters should pay close attention to.

 Both Squarespace and Bluehost offer basic SEO tools to help you get started but those will only get you so far.
 The easiest and most efficient way of making sure your search engine optimization is always up to par is by using WordPress in conjunction with an SEO plugin like Yoast.
 Although SEO tools are extremely important, there’s no real reason to pay for them when you can get some of the best ones currently available completely for free.

-Needless to say, Bluehost comes out on top once again because it is the only one of the two companies I’m comparing in this article that supports WordPress, and consequently SEO plugins like Yoast (read more about how Yoast can help your website from day one here).
+Needless to say, Bluehost comes out on top once again because it is the only one of the two companies I’m comparing in this article that supports WordPress, and consequently SEO plugins like Yoast (you can add Yoast for free to any of these hosting plans, and will help improve your SEO).
 As mentioned, you do get access to some SEO tools by signing up with Squarespace but they are clearly inferior to what WordPress can offer.

 Additional Hosting Plans